maheshrijal/notes/docs/aws/ec2.md

 **EFS**

     - Mounting to 100s of instances across AZ
-    - Only forn Linux Instances (POSIX)
+    - Only supports Linux Instances (POSIX)
     - More expensive than EBS
     - Can leverage EFS-IA for cost savings